rioarthur/West_Nile_Virus_032108/README.md

 # Predicting West Nile Virus in Chicago
 ### March 2018
 Predict when and where mosquitos will test positive for West Nile virus to help the City of Chicago allocate resources towards preventing transmission.
-Make predictions that the city of Chicago can use when it decides where to spray pesticides.

 [Trello Board](https://trello.com/b/l00Kqln1/bronies)